LUCHA AND THE EKEKO

 A series of successes followed: Roger’s first teleplay was locally produced for a children’s fantasy drama series (“SPARKS,” WRAL-TV)—which led to a two-year staff writing position.
 His first short screenplay took the First Place prize in a screenwriting competition.
 His second short screenplay earned him a Finalist nod in the ABC Entertainment/Walt Disney Studios Talent Development Program.
 His first feature screenplay was quickly optioned.
 And his TV spec for the “2 BROKE GIRLS” sitcom nabbed Finalist in the Filmmatic Comedy Screenplay Awards.

 These successes prompted Roger to take his passion to the next level and enroll in the Hollywood Film Institute’s Film Producing Program and to later enroll in the USC School of Cinema-Television MBA program.
 Unfortunately, he had to give up his seat in the prestigious program to address an urgent family matter—requiring his personal involvement and financial assistance.
 Although, putting family first meant missing that “door of opportunity,” he decided to form his own company (Cool Breeze Communications)—for prying those “doors of opportunity” back open again.

 In collaboration with other organizations, Cool Breeze creates original programs and media tools that cleverly weave entertainment and community outreach.

-Subscribe for film release updates.
+Subscribe for film development updates.